RenegadeActual/ApexEngine/README.md

 # ApexEngine

-A custom 3D engine being built from scratch in C++ for a military-themed space combat and economic trade simulation game.
-Windows and Linux only — no console or mobile targets planned.
+A custom 3D engine being built from scratch in C++.
+Windows only, support for Linux planned for the future.
+No console or mobile targets planned.

 This is a solo project in active early development.
 Don't expect a usable engine yet; expect a real-time logbook of what gets built and how.